Welfare around the clock

-Every centre has a nominated Welfare Officer who has overall responsibility for the well-being of our students, but, in addition, all our staff are charged with a duty of care.
-We encourage them to be approachable, understanding and aware.
+Every centre has a nominated Welfare Officer trained at Safeguarding Level 3 who has overall responsibility for the well-being of our students.
+In addition, all our staff receive Basic Safeguarding and Prevent trainings, as they are all charged with a duty of care and we encourage them to be approachable, understanding and aware.

 Our carefully scheduled programmes mean that we know where all our students are at all times.
 At LIA we believe all students, whatever their age, gender, disability, ethnicity, religious beliefs and/or sexual identity, have the right to respect, freedom from discrimination, and protection from abuse.